Conference

 14.35 Movement break

-This session will provide tips and insights to help your executive understand and enhance their executive summary.
+This session will provide tips and insights to help your executive board understand and enhance board papers, agenda setting, board induction packs and manage the expectations of the board.

 15.15 Tea and coffee break